thedevdojo/voyager/docs/v0.10/Readme.md

 }
 ```

-This will turn a empty string into a `null` value.
-However you might wish to be able to add both a empty string and a `null` value to the database for that field.
+This will turn an empty string into a `null` value.
+However you might want to be able to add both an empty string and a `null` value to the database for that field.
 However you have to choose a replacement for the `null` value, but it can be anything you wish.
-Example if you want a field to change a string (ex. `Nothing`) into a `null` value you should include the following *Optional Details* for that field:
+For example,  if you want a field to change a string (ex. `Nothing`) into a `null` value you could include the following *Optional Details* for that field:

 ```
 {